Prime minsters of Albania and Montenegro visit Kyiv in show of support

-The prime minsters of Albania and Montenegro, Edi Rama and Dritan Abazovic, visited Kyiv on June 15, where they met Ukrainian President Volodymyr Zelenskiy and expressed their support for Ukraine and its bid for EU candidate status.
+The prime ministers of Albania and Montenegro, Edi Rama and Dritan Abazovic, visited Kyiv on June 15, where they met Ukrainian President Volodymyr Zelenskiy and expressed their support for Ukraine and its bid for EU candidate status.

 Both Albania and Montenegro are Nato members and EU candidate states.
 While their small size means their financial help has been limited, they have strongly supported Ukraine since the Russian invasion, joining EU sanctions against Russia.